 We encourage you to also visit our resources page to find reliable sources for learning about your newly diagnosed disease.

-Though scleroderma has no cure, there is a wide variety of treatments available.
+Though scleroderma has no cure, there are a wide variety of treatments available.
 Treatments options and results can vary significantly from patient to patient.

 Throughout your journey with scleroderma, you will most likely be followed and treated by multiple specialists.
 We recommend that you discuss all of the treatment options available to you with your specialists.

 Annual tests are essential to monitor the progression of your condition.
-All scleroderma patients are entitled and should receive annual testing.
+All scleroderma patients should receive annual testing.

 If annual tests are not being regularly performed speak to your doctor.
 Some doctors will have more expertise than others.

 Don’t be afraid to ask – these annual tests are recommended and should be performed routinely.